mrballistic/voice-chat-demo/memory-bank/activeContext.md

 - **Never leak secrets to github.** Secrets include internal URLs, endpoints, and API keys.
 Always use environment variables for sensitive configuration.

 **Next Steps:**
+- Monitor for any remaining edge cases in user message deduplication.
+- Continue improving user experience and reliability of the chat UI.
 - Further UI/UX polish and accessibility
 - Advanced error handling and user feedback
 - (Optional) Add OpenAI TTS/voice streaming for AI replies (legacy REST)